toptal/example_granite_application/README.md

 # => #<BA::Book::Create genres: #<EmbedsMany []>, title: "My first book">
 ```

-We also have embeded genres:
+And the book also have embedded genres:

 ```
 embeds_many :genres